-In this article, we’re reviewing the top ways to drive your digital marketing strategy with social video, as well as reviewing best practices for each platform.
+In this article, we’re reviewing the top ways to drive your video advertising and distribution strategy with social video, as well as reviewing best practices for each platform.
 Let’s dive in!

 Why social video?

-Besides the obvious reason of having access to billions of eyeballs, there are a load of other benefits to using video on social media to accomplish your marketing goals.
+Besides the obvious reason of having access to billions of eyeballs, there are loads of other benefits to using video on social media to accomplish your marketing goals.
 Take the following.